kjaugustin/ai-image-classification/README.md

     ./orient.py test test_file.txt model_file.txt nnet
 ```

 All these classifiers were ran multiple times with different parameters to choose the best model based on accuracy.
-The best model parameters are stored in model.txt.
+The best model parameters are stored in model_file.txt.

 To train with the best model enter the following from the command line:
 ```